Bones, possibly human, found in suitcase on middle Georgia interstate

-BUTTS COUNTY, GA. - A suitcase containing what appeared to be human bones was found on a middle Georgia interstate on Thursday.
+BUTTS COUNTY, GA. - - A suitcase containing what appeared to be human bones was found on a central Georgia interstate on Thursday.

-According to Butts County Sheriff Gary Long, a driver was traveling southbound on I-75 when he saw something fall out of a truck.
+The GBI says someone searching for a lost item found the suitcase a few miles away from exit 201 on I-75.

-The driver, who was at mile marker 203 between the Highway 16 and Highway 33 exits, pulled over to look for the fallen item and instead found a suitcase.
+They added that they think the suitcase had been there for some time.

-Long said the suitcase appears to contain a human skull and other bones.
+Butts County Sheriff Gary Long told our Atlanta station that the bones appeared to include a human skull.

-The suitcase's contents will be turned over to the Georgia Bureau of Investigation, which will determine if the bones are human.
+The possible remains will be turned over to the GBI which will test the bones and confirm that they are human.

 JOIN THE CONVERSATION